chatbotman/chatbotman-docs/source/advance_usage/trigger_event.md

 1. When you want to say something after the conversation end.
 2. When you want to add promotional message after replying the subscribe.

-## Implementation
+## How to use it?

 You need to output an action named `Chatbotman_TriggerEvent`.
 Chatbotman will detect this action name and trigger an event for you.

 Here is an example intent of trigger event.